YeoLab/singlesail/api_plan.md

 * What about downsampling?
 * What about the minimum number of cells sharing a particular gene/event?
     * Should specify this in the initialization of the data object.
+* Filtering miso events?
+Using the ci_halves_max or just ci_diff?
+How to expose this to the user?
+* how to integrate other data such as conservation of exons or genes?
+Exon info files?
+* What about the Biomark data?
+Are we just going to not support it?

 #### Examples for use